Port Jefferson Power Station: Later history

-In the 2014, National Grid proposed replacing the plant with a new combined cycle power plant.
+In 2014, National Grid proposed replacing the plant with a new combined cycle power plant.
 However, a 2017 study by LIPA and PSEG Long Island concluded that, while re-powering the plant was technically feasible and would be more efficient and have less environmental impact, the cost made it economically infeasible, and Long Island's power demand had plateaued over the long term.
 In the mid-2010s, Village of Port Jefferson officials opposed construction of a new unit at Caithness Long Island Energy Center for fear that it would make it harder to repower and easier to decommission the Port Jefferson plant.
 The village filed lawsuits against Caithness that were dismissed in 2015 and 2016.

 By 2020, the plant's utilization was so low that it met one study's criteria for being a peaking plant, an inefficient use due to the steam units' long start-up times.
 Another 2020 report commissioned by the village opposed decommissioning the plant, citing opportunities as a supplement to renewable power mandated by the state Climate Leadership and Community Protection Act, as the center of a potential microgrid operated by the village, or as a site for a new battery storage power station.

 Port Jefferson Power Station was also subject to challenges against the power plant's tax assessment.
 LILCO had initiated challenges against several plants including Port Jefferson in the early 1990s, but these were dropped in 2004 after they had been inherited by LIPA.
 LIPA reinstated these challenges in 2010.
 In 2015, the Village of Port Jefferson and the Port Jefferson School District sued LIPA on the basis of a claimed 1997 agreement between then-Governor George Pataki, local school districts, and LIPA not to seek to lower the assessed tax value.
 This mirrored an earlier suit filed by the Town of Huntington and Northport–East Northport School District about the corresponding situation at the Northport Power Station.

 In 2018, the Suffolk County Supreme Court ruled on the combined cases in favor of LIPA, holding that the agreement had been binding on LILCO but not on LIPA.
 The Town of Brookhaven and Village of Port Jefferson settled with LIPA in December 2018 to reduce the plant's tax payments over the course of the following nine years.
 The Port Jefferson School District initially decided to appeal the decision, but reversed this decision the following March.